exelix11/SwitchThemeInjector/readme.md

 [Here](https://github.com/exelix11/SwitchThemeInjector/blob/master/CustomLayouts.md) you can find more info about layouts and the supported properties.

 For layout editing read the [Layout editor wiki](https://github.com/FuryBaguette/SwitchLayoutEditor/wiki) to get started, parts of the main home menu layout are documented in this repo [wiki](https://github.com/exelix11/SwitchThemeInjector/wiki/ResidentMenu.szs).

+# Additional projects

+This repository also provides NXThemeTool which is a PC command line application to create and edit nxtheme files, it also supports the remote install feature of the theme installer.
+You can run it on any OS with .NET 8 installed.

+The following tools previously provided by this reporsitory have been deprecated:
+- Switch theme injector: was the original Windows-only theme creator application, it has been replaced by the online theme creator and NXThemeTool.
+The source code can be found in the history of this repo and previous releases are still available.
+- [Switch theme injector online](http://exelix11.github.io/SwitchThemeInjector/v2) (also called WebInjector): it was an early port of the theme injector to the web, the old links still work but the project is no longer maintained and has been replaced by the themezer online theme creator.